 Managing Tech Debt: A Success Story

 In the early days, we iterated fast, which accumulated significant technical debt.
 Some of it was intentional, some certainly not.
-As I transitioned to manage multiple teams, I realized how tech debt slowed us down and made sluggish some team members fighting it.
+As I transitioned to manage multiple teams, I realized how tech debt slowed us down and impeded team members who were fighting it.
 At that point, I could witness a piece of code getting ramified into thousands of lines of code, which was perplexing to engineers and prevented them from changing any functionality.
 Most engineers were afraid to come nowhere near these pieces.
 Also, tech debt affected our ability to scale.
 The system was breaking all the time.
 People would be paged in the middle of the night because the traffic in Europe or Japan would be peaking up, and we couldn’t handle the load.

 Most importantly, tech debt was hammering the team, impacting their ability to ship features.
 We didn’t have a proper mechanism to deal with tech debt, so people working on features would spend a couple of weeks completing their tasks instead of days.
 Finally, because of our inaction in managing tech debt, we noticed that people started to fix it randomly -- and without almost any visibility -- rather than focusing on work they were assigned to.